SENG330/course/lectures/1-intro.md

 # Course Setup (2)
 * VITAL!!
 Omar or Neil need to know your Github id to link it to your Uvic info (V-number or email).
 Please DM us in Slack with that.

 Lectures will be about a reading I assign; you must do the reading **before** the class for the lecture to make sense.
 Readings are on the wiki page.
 Readings can be academic papers, websites, blog posts, and podcasts and videos, among other things.

 ---

 # Project
-The project is going to be 35%, and marked on quality of the eventual product.
+The project is going to be 35%, and marked on:
+* understanding customer requirements.
+* quality of the design and related artifacts.
+* quality of the eventual product and its presentation.

 This is a SENG course, so naturally there is programming; it is *not* a capstone project course, so the programming should be secondary.
 Budget your time accordingly!